survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 };
 ```

-If you run the application (`npm start`), our "Hello world" should look like a button.
+If you run the application (`npm start`), the "Hello world" should look like a button.

 ![Styled hello](images/styled-button.png)